Andrea Guatelli

-Andrea Guatelli (born 5 May 1984) is an Italian professional footballer who plays goalkeeper.
+Andrea Guatelli (born 5 May 1984) is an Italian former professional footballer who played goalkeeper.

 Career

 Born in Parma, Guatelli has played for Parma, Portsmouth, Oxford United, FC Zürich and FC Chiasso.

 He signed a two-year contract with Portsmouth in August 2004 following a trial with the club.
 He moved on loan to Oxford United in March 2006, along with fellow Portsmouth player Liam Horsted.
 He was one of 7 player released by Portsmouth in May 2006 following the expiry of their contracts.